NERC-CEH/observation-management-system/observation-processing/src/test/resources/CSVObservationCodebook.md

 The time spacing check involves looking up the registry to check whether the particular feature/procedure/observedproperty combination has an expected spacing attribute.
 If so the current spacing is checked, if not nothing is output.

-PRT1 will have eight records in total, two of which will fail the intended spacing check of four minutes (240000 milliseconds).
-PRT2 should have no output.
 ```
 SBAS,PRT1,1452427440000,22.45
 SBAS,PRT1,1452427680000,22.45